Resources for Researchers

 Controls for Servers / Data Access

 Roar login/endpoint nodes are protected by software based firewalls which only permit Secure Shell (SSH) traffic.
 Other connections are immediately dropped.
-Data and services hosted on the Roar are not discoverable by the public internet.
+Data and services hosted on Roar are not discoverable by the public internet.
 By default, Roar enforces Least Privilege access concepts across the system, providing users with only the minimum set of permissions and accesses required to complete their function.
 File systems are secured with standard POSIX based Access Control Lists (ACLs) as well as standard Unix directory and file permissions.
 This enables individual accounts to be organized into groups; a Principal Investigator (PI) may designate specific users in the PI’s group to access certain data.
 Group access to sensitive data, such as genomic and phenotypic data, is only granted to users with the consent of the responsible Principal Investigator (PI).
 Users are only permitted access to data which they have permission to view.
 For example, a user in one group with access to NIH data is not by default granted access to the NIH data of another group.

 Data Destruction

-All PIs, along with Roar and PSU IT leadership, are required to sign an NIH Compliance document prior to storing any data on Roar.
+All PIs, along with Roar and PSU IT leadership, are required to sign an NIH Compliance document prior to storing any relevant data on Roar.